openlawteam/docs/docs/README.md

 # Overview

 Welcome to OpenLaw's documentation.
-Here you'll learn more about OpenLaw, including our markup language, our JavaScript API, and how our application works in general.
+Here you'll learn more about OpenLaw, including our markup language, our protocol which includes JavaScript APIs for convenient integration, and how our application works in general.
 If you have any questions, email us at [hello@openlaw.io](mailto:hello@openlaw.io).

 ## Overview of OpenLaw